Joins

 SELECT dept.name, emp.id

-FROM emp, dept
+FROM emp INNER JOIN dept

-WHERE emp.dept_id = dept.id
+ON emp.dept_id = dept.id

-) AS sq, project
+) AS sq INNER JOIN project

-WHERE project.emp_id = sq.id
+ON project.emp_id = sq.id

 sq.name